AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 We are interested in these maps because they will allow us to observe the effects of masking.
 {{< math.inline >}}
 <p>
-The masking concept for auto attention is the same as for action masking in the case of policy-based algorithms, by masking the values to \(-\infty\) associated with illegal connections between the normalized scalar product and the softmax.
+The masking concept for auto-attention is the same as for action masking in the case of policy-based algorithms, by masking the values to \(-\infty\) associated with illegal connections between the normalized scalar product and the softmax.
 </p>
 {{</ math.inline >}}